darxtR/byzanz-gui/README.md

     All other arguments is passed onto byzanz.

-    * Please take note of the -p/--path option. *
+    * Please take note of the -p/--path and -m/--mode options. *